paysera/lib-php-cs-fixer-config/README.md

 ### Install and check
 * `composer require --dev paysera/lib-php-cs-fixer-config`.
 * Make sure `.php_cs` file is in project directory.

+No need to install php-cs-fixer itself as this library comes with binary version of the fixer.
+This avoids requiring it's dependencies inside your project, which could clash with existing ones.

+To avoid duplication with php-cs-fixer library, it's named `paysera-php-cs-fixer`.

 ##### .php_cs files
 * `.php_cs` - all Paysera recommended fixers.